 4.1 Use of Customer Data

-“Customer Usage Data” shall mean communications metadata processed by us for the purposes of transmitting, distributing, or exchanging communications that are made available to us through the use of the Twilio Services and include, without limitation, data used to trace and identify the source and destination of a communication, such as individual data subjects’ telephone numbers, data on the location of the device generated in the context of providing the Twilio Services, and the date, time, duration, and type of communication; and (b) activity logs used to trace and identify the source of SendGrid Service requests, optimize and maintain performance of the SendGrid Services, and investigate and prevent system abuse.
+“Customer Usage Data” shall mean data processed by Twilio for the purposes of transmitting, distributing, or exchanging Customer Content; including data used to trace and identify the source and destination of a communication, such as (a) individual data subjects’ telephone numbers, data on the location of the device generated in the context of providing the Twilio Services, and the date, time, duration, and the type of communication; and (b) activity logs used to trace and identify the source of SendGrid Service requests, optimize and maintain performance of the SendGrid Services, and investigate and prevent system abuse.

 By the way, when we refer to “Law” in these Terms, we mean any statute, law, ordinance, regulation, rule, judgment or order of a government, court, or tribunal of competent jurisdiction, including, without limitation, any data protection laws, privacy laws, any laws that requires you to obtain consent from an End User or provide notice to an End User in connection with such End User’s use of each Customer Application, any state, federal, and international laws, regulations, and rules related to the recording or monitoring of telephone calls, SMS messages, or other communications, the U.S. Foreign Corrupt Practices Act, rules established by the Federal Communications Commission, any federal or state anti-spam statute or regulation, including the CAN SPAM Act of 2003, or any federal or state statute or regulation prohibiting the dissemination of unsolicited communications, including the Telephone Consumer Protection Act of 1991 (TCPA).

 4.2 Return and Deletion of Customer Usage Data & Customer Content